pingcap/docs-tidb-operator/en/configure-storage-class.md

 ### Delete PV and data

-When the reclaim policy of PVs is set to `Retain`, if the data of a PV can be deleted, you can delete this PV and the corresponding data.
-Strictly take the following steps:
+When the reclaim policy of PVs is set to `Retain`, if you have confirmed that the data of a PV can be deleted, you can delete this PV and the corresponding data by strictly take the following steps:

 1. Delete the PVC object corresponding to the PV: